Juanita Hall: Career

 In 1958, she recorded Juanita Hall Sings the Blues (at Beltone Studios in New York City), backed by a group of jazz musicians that included Claude Hopkins, Coleman Hawkins, Buster Bailey, Doc Cheatham, and George Duvivier.
 In 1958, she reprised Bloody Mary in the film version of South Pacific, for which her singing part was dubbed.
 "Rodgers decreed her vibrato was now frayed, so her songs would be dubbed by Muriel Smith, Broadway's original Carmen Jones."
 Smith had played the role in the London production.
 (Music director Alfred Newman and director Joshua Logan thought that it was unnecessary to dub her.)
 The same year, Hall starred in Flower Drum Song, another Broadway show by Rodgers and Hammerstein.
 She also toured in the road show version of Flower Drum Song, but she had to leave it in early 1962 because of illness.

 Personal life

-Hall married actor Clement Hall while in her teens, when they both were performing in the Broadway production Lew Lefile's Blackbirds.
+Hall married actor Clement Hall while in her teens, when they both were performing in the Broadway production Lew Leslie's Blackbirds.
 They had no children and eventually were divorced.

 In her later years, diabetes led to blindness.
 As she had little money, the Actors Fund of America supported her in its Lillian Booth Actors Home in Englewood, New Jersey, and in hospitals when she needed treatment.